Let me guess…

 Technique #25.
 Reread Your First Ever Blog Post

 If you’ve been blogging for six months or more, you’ve written a lot.
-And you’ve learnt a lot.
+And you’ve learned a lot.

 Find one you can rewrite.
 Add power words, glean new insights, develop new arguments, and new examples.